WVURAIL/dspira/labs/04/README.md

 FIR filters are mathematically fast and relatively easier to design and implement digitally.

 We shall design FIR filters using the graphical tool that ships with gnuradio.
-In the taskbar (move mouse to the top of the window) click on ``tools`` and then ``filter design tool``
+This tool requires an additional software dependency to work which can be installed by opening a new termina window and entering``sudo apt install python-qwt5-qt4``.
+Once the dependency is installed, in the taskbar (move mouse to the top of the window) click on ``tools`` and then ``filter design tool``

 ![filterdesign](img/fdt.png)